oracle/oci-go-sdk/README.md

 See [CHANGELOG](/CONTRIBUTING.md).

 ## Known Issues
-You can find information on any known issues with the SDK here and under the [“Issues”](https://github.com/oracle/oci-go-sdk/issues) tab of this project's GitHub repository
+You can find information on any known issues with the SDK here and under the [“Issues”](https://github.com/oracle/oci-go-sdk/issues) tab of this project's GitHub repository.

 ## Building and testing
 Building is provided by the make file at the root of the project.
-To build the project execute
+To build the project execute.

 ```
 make build